dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 instance checks or casts which would result in a different outcome if run in strong checking mode vs weak checking mode are flagged for the developer by logging a warning or breaking to the debugger.

+### Automatic debug assertion insertion

+When running in strong checking mode, implementations shall insert code equivalent to `assert(x != null)` in the prelude of every method or function defined in an opted-in library for each parameter `x` which has a non-nullable type.
+When compiling a program in which all libraries are opted in, these assertions will never fire and may be elided, but during the migration when mixed mode code is being executed it is possible for opted-out libraries to cause the invariants of the null safety checking to be violated.